theadawifamily/CustomerManagementAPI/README.md

 - **.env file**:
   - Since this code is for demo purposes and not meant to be deployed to production, I included the `.env` file with the repo.
   - In case of a production deployment, the .env file will be added to `.gitignore` file.
-  - In a production deployment, sensitive data will be added to AWS secret manager and the `.env` will be build during deployment using AWS secret manager.
+  - In a production deployment, sensitive data will be added to AWS secret manager and the `.env` will be built during deployment by retrieving data stored in AWS secret manager.

 - **Payload**:
   - For simplicity, I am not encoding data in query parameters.